labd/commercetools-node-mock/README.md

 - Add new service to src/ctMock.ts ctMock.\_services
 - Add new service to src/storage.ts InMemoryStorage
 - Adjust src/types.ts RepositoryMap and possibly serviceTypes

+## Releasing

+- Adjust the CHANGELOG.md
+- Adjust package.json with the new version
+- `git tag v1.2.3` and `git push --tags`
+- In Github create a release for the new tag (which will trigger a publish to NPM)